Oklahoma Labor Laws Guide

 Work time restrictions for Oklahoma minors

-Since Oklahoma minors are protected under the Fair Labor Standards Act (FLSA) concerning hours of work, there are no hour restrictions when it comes to employment of workers aged 16 and older.
+Since Oklahoma minors are protected under the Fair Labor Standards Act (FLSA) concerning hours of work, there are no hour restrictions when it comes to the employment of workers aged 16 and older.

-However, if an employer wishes to employ workers aged 14 and 15, such employer must comply with the following hour restrictions and regulations:
+However, if an employer wishes to employ workers aged 14 and 15, such an employer must comply with the following hour restrictions and regulations:

 Breaks for Oklahoma minors